-The University of Queensland (UQ), located in Brisbane, Australia, ranks consistently among the world’s top universities.
-For more than a century, UQ has maintained a global reputation for creating positive change by delivering knowledge leadership for a better world.
+For more than a century, The University of Queensland (UQ) has maintained a global reputation for creating positive change by delivering knowledge leadership for a better world.

-UQ ranks among the world’s top universities, as measured by several key independent rankings, including the CWTS Leiden Ranking (32)*, the Performance Ranking of Scientific Papers for World Universities (40), U.S. News Best Global Universities Rankings (42), QS World University Rankings (47), Academic Ranking of World Universities (55), and Times Higher Education World University Rankings (69).
+UQ ranks among the world’s top universities, as measured by several key independent rankings, including the CWTS Leiden Ranking (32), U.S. News Best Global Universities Rankings (36), the Performance Ranking of Scientific Papers for World Universities (40), QS World University Rankings (47), Academic Ranking of World Universities (51), and Times Higher Education World University Rankings (=54).

 At UQ, we’re changing the way higher education is imagined and experienced.
 Our students enjoy innovative and flexible learning options, diverse and dynamic partnership opportunities, and an integrated digital and campus learning environment.

-More than 52,000 students, including the majority of Queensland’s highest academic achievers, as well as top interstate and overseas students, study across UQ’s three beautiful campuses in South East Queensland at St Lucia, Herston and Gatton.
-They include more than 16,400 postgraduate and about 18,000 international students from 135 countries who contribute to a diverse, supportive and inclusive campus community.
+More than 54,000 students, including the majority of Queensland’s highest academic achievers, as well as top interstate and overseas students, study across UQ’s three beautiful campuses in South East Queensland at St Lucia, Herston and Gatton.
+They include more than 20,700 postgraduate and approximately 20,300 international students who contribute to a diverse, supportive and inclusive campus community.

 UQ’s six faculties, eight globally recognised research institutes and more than 100 research centres attract an interdisciplinary community of 1500 scientists, social scientists and engineers who champion research excellence and continue UQ’s tradition of research leadership.
-This is reflected in UQ being awarded more Australian Research Council funding ($25.8 million) for fellowships and awards commencing in 2017 than any other Australian university.
+This is reflected in UQ being the number one recipient of Australian Research Council Fellowships and Awards nationally across all scheme years (419 awards worth over $290 million).

-UQ is one of only three Australian members of the global Universitas 21; a founding member of the Group of Eight (Go8) universities; a member of Universities Australia; and one of only two Australian charter members of the prestigious edX consortium, the world’s leading not-for-profit consortium of massive open online courses (MOOCs).
+UQ is one of only three Australian members of the global Universitas 21; a founding member of the Group of Eight (Go8) universities; a member of Universities Australia; a member of the Association of Pacific Rim Universities (APRU); and one of only three Australian charter members of the prestigious edX consortium, the world’s leading not-for-profit consortium of massive open online courses (MOOCs).